-- States that EOIR 'houses' the employment authorization (EAD) clock for the convenience of USCIS and does so through adjournment codes.
+- States that EOIR "houses" the employment authorization (EAD) clock for the convenience of USCIS and does so through adjournment codes.
 The memo expressly prohibits judges from inquiring whether the respondent wants an expedited hearing date for purposes of the EAD clock.

 - Restates the rules for proper NTA filings by USCIS.

-- States that the filing of I-589 application for withholding of removal or CAT relief, but not asylum, will start neither the asylum clock nor the EAD clock.
+- States that the filing of an I-589 application for withholding of removal or CAT relief, but not asylum, will start neither the asylum clock nor the EAD clock.

 - Specifies that the asylum clock does not run after the judge enters a decision on the application.
 It does not run while the case is on appeal before the BIA, nor if the case is remanded by the BIA.

-Effective Date of ChangeDec.
-4, 2020
+Effective DateDecember 4, 2020